How to Add Subtitles to an MP4 File

 Many film fans are familiar with the SRT format.
 These small files contain subtitles for your favorite ongoing anime or a Korean drama.
 Unfortunately, not every player can read external subtitles.
-It’s also much more enjoyable to watch a mix of Oscar nominees on your DVD player if the files you want to burn to disc already have hardcoded translations.
+It’s also much more enjoyable to watch a mix of Oscar nominees on your DVD player if the files you want to burn to a disc already have hardcoded translations.

 Why add subtitles to your video?
-Here are some issues you might encounter.
+Here are some situations in which they may become handy.

 Learning or practicing a foreign language

 Watching movies with subtitles helps you learn new words faster.
 You can also see how names are spelled and improve writing and reading skills.

 Dubbing films takes a lot of time, and some of them may not get an English dub at all.
 Use subtitles to understand what’s happening.

 Listening to the original audio of a movie

 Sound is an important part of every film, so it may be useful for you to listen to the original audio.
 Subtitles will help you to follow the storyline.

 How to Add Subtitles to MP4 Videos in Movavi Video Converter

 If you want to combine a video with SRT subtitles, Movavi Video Converter is the tool you need!
 You can encode the translation permanently with it, so you can watch your favorite films and series on any device.